(This page revised July 2, 2023)

 |Pearl and Black||

 1 (Peerless Fountain Pen & Pencil Company, Inc.) A pen company located in New York City; probably founded c.
 1944, the company lasted at least until 1961, when it was the subject of a court order requiring it to mark its pencils clearly as to country of origin.
 (This order suggests that the company was jobbing pencils; it may also have done so with at least some of its pens.)
-Peerless pens were of fair quality, using cheaply plated furniture (as shown by the pen illustrated below, upper); but they featured 14K nibs.
+Peerless pens were of fair quality, using cheaply plated furniture (as shown by the pen illustrated below, top); but they featured 14K nibs.
 The company stood behind them with a GUARANTEED FOR ALWAYS! warranty, according to a 1947 advertisement.
-2 A brand or model name (the PEERLESS FOUNTAIN PEN) used by Cross during the years c.
-1890.
-3 (in quotation marks, as “The Peerless”) Model name for an eyedropper-filling pen (shown below, lower) that appeared in Sears, Roebuck & Company catalogs during the years c.
-1910; the nib imprint shown in the advertising cut (14K within a shield) indicates that the pen was manufactured by the Eagle Pencil Company.
-See also Cross, Eagle.
+2 A model name (the PEERLESS FOUNTAIN PEN) used by Cross in the years 1889 et seq. and revived in 2014 for the Peerless 125, a top-line metal-bodied pen fitted with a Cross-branded 18K nib made by Sailor (below, middle), celebrating 125 years of company history.
+3 (in quotation marks, as “The Peerless”) Model name for an eyedropper-filling pen (shown below, bottom) that appeared in Sears, Roebuck & Company catalogs during the years c.
+1910; the nib imprint shown in catalog advertising cuts (14K within a shield) indicates that the nib, at least, was manufactured by the Eagle Pencil Company.
+See also Cross, Eagle, Sailor.

 (Pelikan Vertriebsgesellschaft mbH & Co.
 KG) A pen manufacturing company located in Hannover, Germany; founded in 1838 by Carl Hornemann, a chemist, to produce inks, dyes, pigments, etc. In 1863, Günther Wagner joined the company as a chemist and as plant manager; in 1871 he took over the company.
 In 1878, he registered his family crest, which contains a pelican, as the company logo (shown below).
 In 1925, Pelikan purchased the rights to the piston filling system patented two years earlier by Hungarian engineer Theodor Kovàcs (U.S. Patent No 1,706,616, issued in 1929).
 In 1927, the company hired Kovàcs and Carola Bako to perfect the system for production use, and in 1929 Pelikan introduced its first fountain pen.
 This introductory pen had no model identification, but the company soon dubbed it the 100 to differentiate it from future models.
 Shown below are a mid-1930s 100 and a 2009 M400.
 See also piston.